 The most important themes that should be remembered by new investors include:

-- Crypto is a long-term and high-risk investment type.
+- Crypto is a long-term, high-risk investment.

 - Risk management and education are more significant than entry price.